stepan-o/loopforge/docs/ARCHITECTURE_EVOLUTION_PLAN.md

 ## Contradiction Notes (current implementation vs plan)

 These notes highlight gaps between the Unified Plan and the current codebase.
 They are intentionally documented here rather than silently corrected, so future changes can be scoped and tracked.
-Date: 2025-11-15 01:19
+Date: 2025-11-15 09:36

-1) Policy seam not yet baseline-wide
+1) Policy seam usage is partial (by design)
-- Plan baseline (Phase 2) says all decisions should flow via the Perception → Policy → Plan seam.
+- Plan baseline (Phase 2) prefers all decisions to flow via the Perception → Policy → Plan seam.
-- Current: `RobotAgent.decide(...)` delegates to `llm_stub.decide_robot_action(...)`, which builds a minimal `AgentPerception` internally.
-There is no dedicated `policy.py`; simulation does not pass an explicit `AgentPerception` to a policy interface yet.

-2) `guardrail_reliance` not present in `Traits` or default perception snapshot
-- Plan baseline (Phase 3) calls out traits including `guardrail_reliance` in perception.
-- Current: `emotions.Traits` lacks `guardrail_reliance`; `narrative.build_agent_perception` therefore omits it unless injected manually.

-3) Step-level JSONL logging not wired at decision points
-- Plan Phase 4 requires each robot decision to emit an action log line.
-- Current: `ActionLogEntry` and `JsonlActionLogger` exist, and helpers like `log_action_step(...)` are defined, but `llm_stub.decide_robot_action(...)` does not call them yet.
+- Current: The main simulation path (when `USE_LLM_POLICY=False`) builds `AgentPerception` at the call site and calls `decide_robot_action_plan(perception)`; legacy `RobotAgent.decide(...)` remains for the LLM/legacy path.
+No dedicated `policy.py` is required by the plan.

+2) Phase 3 and Phase 4 gaps resolved
+- `guardrail_reliance` now exists on `Traits` and appears in `AgentPerception`.
+- Step-level JSONL logging is wired in the simulation’s non‑LLM path via `log_action_step(...)` and is injectable via `ACTION_LOG_PATH`/`action_log_path`.

-4) `run_one_day_with_supervisor(...)` orchestrator not present
+3) `run_one_day_with_supervisor(...)` orchestrator not present (Phase 7)
-- Plan Phase 7 mentions a helper that runs a day, builds Supervisor messages, sets them on the env, and logs them.
-- Current: `day_runner.run_one_day(...)` exists; Supervisor message building/logging exist in their own modules, but the combined helper is not implemented here.
+- `day_runner.run_one_day(...)` exists; Supervisor helpers exist; the combined orchestrator has not been added yet.

+4) Perception modes added ahead of Phase 8
+- `AgentPerception.perception_mode` exists and is currently always set to "accurate".
+Future phases may set it to "partial" or "spin".

-5) Defaults and naming are close but not identical to examples
+5) Defaults
-- `AgentActionPlan.mode` currently defaults to "guardrail".
-The plan does not mandate a specific default; examples sometimes show "context".
-This is non-breaking but worth noting for tests and docs.
+- `AgentActionPlan.mode` defaults to "guardrail".
+The plan doesn’t mandate a default; keep tests/docs aware of this.

-If you want these gaps addressed next, suggested non-breaking tasks are:
-- Introduce a thin `policy.py` with `decide_action_plan(perception)` and route `llm_stub` through it.
-Update `agents.py`/`simulation.py` callsites to use the seam without altering external behavior.
-- Add `guardrail_reliance` to `Traits` and include it in `build_agent_perception(...)`.
-- Call `log_action_step(...)` inside `llm_stub.decide_robot_action(...)` after building the plan and action dict.
+Suggested non‑breaking follow‑ups:
-- Add `run_one_day_with_supervisor(...)` to `day_runner.py` that composes existing helpers.
+- Add `run_one_day_with_supervisor(...)` to `day_runner.py`.
+- Optionally, add an explicit `policy.py` seam for clarity (not required by the plan).